danielperna84/custom_homematic/README.md

 - alert (Alarm)

 System variables have a description that can be added in the CCU's UI.
-If you add the marker `hahm` to the description exteded features for this system variable can be used in HA.
+If you add the marker `hahm` to the description extended features for this system variable can be used in HA.
 This `hahm` marker is used to control the entity creation in HA.
 Switching system variables from DEFAULT -> EXTENDED or EXTENDED -> DEFAULT requires a restart of HA or a reload of the integration.